The-OAG-Development-Project/Application-Gateway/www/docs/docs/Key-management-and-JWT-signer.md

 ```
 **signatureSettings part**
 - `keyId`: The kid to be put in the JWT header.
 - `secretKey`: The hey encoded shared key used for signing the JWT.
-Depending on its length HS256 (for 256 bit key), HS348 or HS512 is automatically used.
+Depending on its length HS256 (for 256-bit key), HS348 or HS512 is automatically used.

 :::warning
 Beware that the jwkStore, the keyGenerator as well as the jwtSigner used depend on each other!
 So if you use an RSA based JWT signer, you also need an RSA based jwkStore and keyGenerator.
 The keyRotation implementation is independent and relies on jwkStore and keyGenerator only.